 Island Peak is the final highlight of the trip, a classic 6000m peak which was climbed by Edmund Hillary and Sherpa Tenzing back in 1953 as their training peak for Everest.
 In fact the route you climb is exactly the same as what they did.
 Island Peak is technically more demanding than the other two but you will be well acclimatised and mountain fit by this time.

-During the trip, you will use many skills in safe travel on mountains at high altitude including glacier travel, scrambling and moving on mixed snow and ice terrain.
+During the trip, you will learn and use many skills in safe travel on mountains at high altitude including glacier travel, scrambling and moving on mixed snow and ice terrain.
 Good alpine skills are a requirement for this trip as the summit day on Island Peak does involve crossing a crevassed glacier using a climbing rope, negotiating some ladders across crevasses, using a jumar to ascend a fixed line and then a descender to come back down again (there is no top rope on the abseil) and negotiating a narrow exposed ridge to the summit.